 21 Jul Hawke’s Bay youth set to benefit from Hastings Karamu Rotary Cocktail Party fundraiser

-After a COVID19 enforced cancellation in 2020, the 29th Hastings Karamu Rotary Club cocktail party is set to raise funds to enable the Hawke’s Bay Community Fitness Centre Trust to deliver programmes focussed on improving the health and wellbeing of youth.
+After a Covid enforced cancellation in 2020, the 29th Hastings Karamu Rotary Club Cocktail Party is set to raise funds to enable the Hawke’s Bay Community Fitness Centre Trust to deliver programmes focussed on improving the health and wellbeing of youth.

 Hawke’s Bay Community Fitness Centre Trust chairman Sir Graeme Avery said the cancellation in 2020 was a huge setback after a total of $175,000 was raised from the cocktail party in 2018 and 2019.